The School of Management now offers four minors to students across all NYIT disciplines who want to broaden their academic horizons.

 According to the United States Department of Labor, the Hospitality industry comprises 16% of the total workforce in the nation and is the largest non-government U.S. industry.

-The Minor in Wine, Beer, and Spirits is open to all majors across NYIT who want to strengthens their cultural awareness, professionalism, and ability to effectively engage in a business environment while demonstrating proper etiquette.
+The Minor in Wine, Beer, and Spirits is open to all majors across NYIT who want to strengthen their cultural awareness, professionalism, and ability to effectively engage in a business environment while demonstrating proper etiquette.

 The understanding, command, and appreciation of libations brings a cultural sensitivity to the student and integrates a broad scope of study into a curriculum with intensive study in history, legal regulation, foreign language, and geography, all necessary components to the understanding and appreciation of wine, beer, and spirits originating from various cultures from around the world.
 This broad understanding of libations is critical to the ability to successfully and profitably serve, sell, and market the various products in this retail sector.
 Having an understanding and appreciation of libations provides a life skill that enables those that study beverages to engage socially and have greater confidence in various personal and professional situations.